Effects of eating frequency on metabolic rate.

 Thermal effect of food

-The thermic effect of food (the energy required to digest a food, in order to obtain calories from food) is seen by some researchers as an important long-term control point for obesity.
+The thermic effect of food (the energy required to digest food to obtain calories from food) is seen by some researchers as an essential long-term control point for obesity.

 Erratic meal times, regardless of frequency, appear to be associated with a reduced thermic effect of foods.

-Exercise has been suggested to be a confounding variable in epidemiological research due to acute energy expenditure and due to the ability of exercise to suppress appetite.
+Exercise has been suggested to be a confounding variable in epidemiological research due to acute energy expenditure and the movement’s ability to suppress appetite.

 Survey Research Summary

-Bottom line: Survey research appears to show that there is an indirect relationship between meal frequency and weight gain, which may be due to an increase in calories overall.
+Bottom line: Survey research shows an indirect relationship between meal frequency and weight gain due to an increase in calories overall.

 A lower frequency of meals can be associated with a lower BMI (at the same caloric level) due to exercise.